ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : Statements about trustworthiness properties of an Attested Environment that are incorporated in Evidence, Known-Good-Values, or Endorsements.

+Conveyance:

+: The process of transferring Messages between Roles and Entities via a network protocols in a way that preserves required Message Properties.

 Endorsement:

 : A Message type created and distributed by the Asserter Role and consumed by the Verifier Role.
 Endorsements provide Claims about Components of an Attester that an Attesting Environment cannot create Evidence about.